Robinia pseudoacacia: Firewood

-Black locust is planted for firewood, as it grows rapidly, is highly resilient in a variety of soils, and it grows back rapidly after harvest from the existing root system (i.e. coppicing).
+Black locust is planted for firewood, as it grows rapidly, is highly resilient in a variety of soils, and grows back rapidly after harvest from the existing root system (i.e. coppicing).

 Black locust is highly valued as firewood for wood-burning stoves; it burns slowly, with little visible flame or smoke, and has a higher heat content than any other species that grows widely in the eastern United States, comparable to the heat content of anthracite.
 For best results, it should be seasoned like any other hardwood, but black locust is also popular because of its ability to burn even when wet.
 In fireplaces, it can be less satisfactory because knots and beetle damage make the wood prone to "spitting" coals for distances of up to several feet.
 If the black locust is cut, split, and cured while relatively young (within 10 years), thus minimizing beetle damage, "spitting" problems are minimal.